-

 What has been your jurisdiction’s historical level of interaction with the WTO (e.g. membership date for the GATT/WTO, contribution to initiatives, hosting of Ministerials, trade policy reviews)?

-The United States has been one of the countries that has lead negotiations and administration of the international rules of world trade.
+Historically, the United States has been one of the countries that has led negotiations and the administration of the international rules of world trade.
 U.S. involvement traces back at least to the negotiation of the International Trade Organization (“ITO”), which led to the signing of the General Agreement on Tariffs and Trade (“GATT”).

 Establishment of the ITO was recommended by the delegates participating in the Bretton Woods Conference of 1944 as the third prong of the post-war international economic triad, with the International Monetary Fund and the World Bank as the two other prongs.
 The United States led the negotiations that resulted in signing of a charter for the proposed ITO, known as the Havana Charter.
 However, the Havana Charter never entered force and the ITO never came into existence, primarily because the U.S. Congress did not ratify the charter.